TTomas78/Discord-Chatbot/README.md

-# Webscrapper generator with ChatGPT
+# Conversational bot with ChatGPT

 How to run the project: